Omar-Salem/StronglyTypedViews/README.md

 Avoid the error "The model item passed into the dictionary is of type ‘X’ but this dictionary requires a model item of type ‘Y‘".

-The template generates truly strongly typed views to use in yout controllers.
+The template generates truly strongly typed views to use in your controllers with zero configuration.

 ex: